Sergeant-Potato/asceweb_app_backend/README.md

 ```
 source venv/bin/activate
 ```
 After this, the terminal should display a new text, i.e.: **(venv)**.
-This means that a new Python Virtual Enviroment has been created for the development of this application!
+This means that a new Python Virtual Enviroment has been created and activated for the development of this application!

-6.Now, to install all the Python 3's library dependencies, the next command should be used:
+6.Now, to install all of the Python 3's library dependencies for this software application, the next command should be used:
 ```
 pip install -r requirements.txt
 ```